harmonicalchemy/modular-emacs/README.md

 #### dev§Ops, sys§Admin, info✷Sec Related Packages:

 - [ssh-config-mode](https://github.com/jhgorrell/ssh-config-mode-el) A mode to edit SSH config files.
-- [smart-tabs-mode](https://www.emacswiki.org/emacs/SmartTabs) Intelligent tabs to end the f---ing tabs vs spaces war already ok?
+- [smart-tabs-mode](https://www.emacswiki.org/emacs/SmartTabs) Intelligent tabs to end the f---ing tabs vs spaces war already OK?
 Read the docs :-)
 - [php-mode](https://github.com/emacs-php/php-mode) Major mode for editing PHP code.
 - [undo-tree]() Minor mode that treats undo history as a tree...
 Copy this text file: <http://www.dr-qubit.org/undo-tree/undo-tree.txt> and save it as: Emacs-undo-tree-cheatsheet.md (it's an MD file of course).
 It's very comprehensive!

 ##### More languages, devOps tools, etc. to add later:

-- `digitalocean-helm`  Woah?
-A `helm` Interface and API connector to your Digital Ocean Account! _(I need to read more about this first...)_
+- `digitalocean-helm`  Whoa!!!
+A `helm` Interface and API connector to your Digital Ocean Account! _(I need to read more about this...)_

 #### Writer's \- Publishing Tools: